-1. This diet allows 8 grains: These are blue corn (chips, tortillas or cereal), quinoa, millet, kamut, amaranth, and basmati, brown or wild rice.
+1. This diet allows the following grains: These are blue corn (chips, tortillas or cereal), quinoa, millet, amaranth, and basmati, brown or wild rice.
 Some organic yellow corn is okay, too.
 Some people can tolerate oats, rye and barley, which contain gluten.
 NO wheat, kamut, einkorn or buckwheat at this time, please.
 They are more irritating to the intestinal tract.

 If you donŐt tolerate blue corn chips, skip them for now.
 If you tolerate them, then you may have 2 or even 3 bags weekly.

 Organic yellow corn and yellow corn tortillas or yellow organic tortilla chips are also okay.